Cimarron City (TV series)

 Cimarron City is an American one-hour Western television series, starring George Montgomery as Matt Rockford and John Smith as Lane Temple, airing on NBC from October 11, 1958, to September 26, 1959.
 Cimarron City is a boomtown in Logan County, Oklahoma, north of Oklahoma City.
 Rich in oil and gold, Cimarron City aspires to become the capital of the future state of Oklahoma, to be created in 1907.

 Synopsis

 Matthew Rockford is the son of an area cattle rancher, who is the founder and mayor of Cimarron City.
 Lane Temple, the blacksmith, serves also as the deputy sheriff.
 He maintains the law amid the crooked schemes concocted in Cimarron City.

 Audrey Totter played Beth Purcell, the owner of the boarding house.
 The episodes were supposed to rotate equally among Montgomery, Smith, and Totter.
-The writers, however, did not give Totter enough stories as promised, and she left the series.
+The writers, however, did not give Totter enough stories as promised, and she was phased out in favor of male leads.

 Cimarron City also featured Dan Blocker (before Bonanza) in two roles.
 In the second episode, Blocker plays outlaw Carl Budinger, who is killed.
 In the fourth episode, he reappears as Carl's good-hearted brother, Tiny Budinger, who becomes one of Rockford's ranch hands.

 Production notes

-The series was filmed at the Iverson Movie Ranch in Chatsworth in Los Angeles County, California.
 The producers were Richard Bartlett and Norman Jolley.
 Stanley Wilson wrote the theme music.